- Written by Dr.Mehmet Demircioglu

 The hairline is the most emotionally powerful part of a hair transplant.

 It frames the face.
-It changes how the patient sees himself in photos, mirrors, and daily life.
+It changes how the patient sees themselves in photos, mirrors, and daily life.
 It is also one of the easiest areas to damage aesthetically if the plan is too aggressive.

 But the hairline must belong to the patient’s face, age, donor capacity, and future hair loss pattern.